 Progress people bring diverse experiences to the table and make Progress a special place to work.
-In this post, meet Kate Pendarvis, director of digital marketing.
+In this post, meet Kate Pendarvis, senior director of digital marketing.

 In our ongoing celebration of Women’s History Month at Progress, we thought we’d highlight the work of one of our finest employees—Kate Pendarvis.
 Kate is in charge of our global web presence.
 Although she’s based out of Burlington, Massachusetts, most of her team works in Sofia, Bulgaria.
 When she took the position nearly four years ago, she was the sole U.S.-based worker on her team.